-Although most insurance companies will cover at least part of the costs for breast MRI, this screening can be expensive; some women may face high deductibles or co-payments.
+Although most insurance companies will cover at least part of the cost for breast MRI, this screening can be expensive; some women may face high deductibles or co-payments.
 Your health care provider can help you write an appeal letter or you can find a sample appeal letter on our website if your insurance will not cover screening MRI.
 Patient Services Incorporated is a national nonprofit organization that has an MRI co-pay assistance program for high-risk women.
-The program pays for women with a family history of breast cancer or who have tested positive for a genetic mutation which puts them at increased risk of breast cancer.
+The program provides grants to women with a family history of breast cancer or who have tested positive for a genetic mutation which puts them at increased risk of breast cancer.

-The Affordable Care Act requires insurance companies to pay for mammograms with no out-of-pocket expenses for women ages 40 and older.
+The Affordable Care Act requires most health insurance plans to pay for screening mammograms with no out-of-pocket expenses for women ages 40 and older.
 However, the law does not apply to women below age 40, and it covers, at most, one test per year.
-Most insurance companies will cover the cost of mammograms for high-risk women below age 40 as recommended by national guidelines.
-Some out-of-pocket cost may be required.
+Most insurers will cover mammograms for high-risk women below age 40 as recommended by national guidelines.
+Deductibles and copays may apply.

 CDC's National Breast and Cervical Cancer Early Detection Program (NBCCEDP) provides access to breast cancer screening services to underserved women ages 40 and above in all 50 states, the District of Columbia, 5 U.S. territories, and 12 tribes.

 There are early detection breast cancer research studies that may cover the cost of screening within the study.
 Visit our HBOC research search tool to find prevention and detetion research studies.